albacoretuna/scraping-guide/README.md

 The process that I've found to be most usefule is like this:
   * open the page in chrome
   * open developer's console
   * press escape go bring up the search box and search for an approximate coordination number.
-For example if the shop is in filand I'd search for 60.
+For example if the shop is in filand I'd search for this number: 60.
   * hopefully it's easy to find where the coordination numbers are used in the code.
-  * hopefully all the points on map are in a global JavaScript variable
+  * hopefully all the points on map are in a global JavaScript variable In any of those cases you can scrape the data using casperjs.
 ### Getting Started
   * Open the page in which the map is loaded
   * Open chrome dev tools, go to the network tab